charlottefranklin/elm-dialog/README.md

-# Elm Dialog - A Modal Dialog Widget for Elm
+# Elm dialog - a super simple dialog template for Elm

-A super simplified version of Kris Jenkins elm-dialog to pull in the IU.
+A super simplified version of Kris Jenkins elm-dialog to pull in the UI.
 Write tests and customise styles in your own project.